mk12/luminosity/STYLE.md

 ### Links

 Use in-line links economically.
-Documentation is too obtrusive when every last symbol is linked.
+Documentation is too obtrusive when every second word is a linked symbol.
 Only use a link if:

 * The user might actually want to click on it for more information (in your judgment), and
 * Only for the first occurrence of each symbol in the comment (don't bother repeating a link)

-This counts for type signatures too: don't repeat a link that can already be easily accessed through the type signature. *Never* link to the function which is currently being documented.
+This counts for type signatures too: don't repeat a link that can already be easily accessed through the type signature.
+Also, *never* link to the function which is currently being documented.

 Naming
 ------